On this page:

 - Architect Raymond Moriyama, MArch’57, has received widespread acclaim for his work, which includes the Ontario Science Centre (1964), the Bata Shoe Museum (1991), the National Museum of Saudi Arabia (1999), and the Canadian War Museum (2005).

 - Witold Rybczynski, BArch’66, MArch’72, DSc’02, is an award-winning author whose popular books (including Home: A Short History of an Idea) often deal with architectural themes.
-A professor of urbanism at the University of Pennsylvania and the architecture critic for Slate, he is a member of the U. S. Commission of Fine Arts, which advises the U.S. government on matters pertaining to the arts and the architectural development of Washington.
+An emeritus professor of urbanism at the University of Pennsylvania and the architecture critic for Slate, he was formerly a member of the U. S. Commission of Fine Arts, which advises the U.S. government on matters pertaining to the arts and the architectural development of Washington.

 - The visionary architect behind Montreal's “Habitat” for Expo 67, Moshe Safdie, BArch’61, LLD’82, has designed some of Canada's best-known buildings, including the National Gallery of Canada, Vancouver's Library Square and the rebuild of Toronto's Pearson Airport.

-- Darcy James Argue, BMus’97, is the composer and conductor for the Secret Society, an innovative New York-based 18-piece jazz band that earned Grammy and Juno nominations for their first album, Internal Machines.
+- Darcy James Argue, BMus’97, is the composer and conductor for the Secret Society, an innovative New York-based 18-piece jazz band that has earned Grammy and Juno nominations for their albums.

 - With 70 Top 40 hits in the US and 52 Top 40 hits in the UK, Burt Bacharach, Dip AMus’48, DMus’72, is one of the most important composers of popular music of the twentieth century.
 His songs have been performed by artists like Aretha Franklin, Tom Jones, Dusty Springfield, Luther Vandross, Dionne Warwick, Elvis Costello, Rufus Wainwright and Dr. Dre.